 This all depends on the payment processor you use.

-If you’re using Stripe and Paypal then they’ll usually automatically deduct their transaction fees and the fees of the ticketing platform – leaving you with the net ticket fee that you get to keep.
-You should see this in your Stripe/Paypal account almost immediately once a customer has purchased a ticket – but it may take a week or so until it’s available for you to transfer into your bank account.
+If you’re using Stripe, Paypal or Square then they’ll usually automatically deduct their transaction fees and the fees of the ticketing platform – leaving you with the net ticket fee that you get to keep.
+You should see this in your Stripe/Paypal/Square account almost immediately once a customer has purchased a ticket – but it may take a week or so until it’s available for you to transfer into your bank account.

 Some “own brand” payment processors are a little less flexible.
 For example, Eventbrite doesn’t payout until after the event, similarly Ticket Source payout the Monday after your event.
 This means you may not be able to access thousands in ticket sales until after the event – if this has implications for your cash flow then it’s something you should carefully consider.